bevyengine/rfcs/rfcs/45-stageless.md

 You can control this by adding the `.to_schedule(ScheduleLabel::Variant)` system descriptor to your system or label.
 To insert a new scedule into the `Schedules` collection, use `app.insert_schedule(label, schedule)`.

-To read the schedules stored in your app, request `&Schedules` as a system parameter.
+To read (but not write) the schedules stored in your app, request `&Schedules` as a system parameter.
 Unsurprisingly, this never conflicts with entities or resources in the `World`, as they are stored one level higher.
-Schedules can be modified by emitting `ScheduleCommands`, which apply to the specified schedule just before it is next started.
-For safety reasons, you cannot mutate schedules directly: instead, you can defer their modification until just before next time that schedule is run using `ScheduleCommands`.

 #### Startup systems